Underwater Search and Recovery Diving Unit

 Diving, they were ‘very satisfied that the UWSAR team is set up to comply with Diving at Work Regulations.

 The team adheres to the ACPO Police Diving Manual when undertaking work for the police, and dive team members have completed the National Police Improvements Agency Personal Safety Training course.
-The UWSAR team is now registered on the National Crime Agency (NCA) database as Specialist Operations Centre Expert Advisers.
+The UWSAR team is now registered as a dive service provider with the National Crime Agency (NCA) Specialist Operations Centre.

 To keep its skills and knowledge honed, the UWSAR team undertakes regular training.
 It carries out two training periods per month and periodic regional diving training with a variety of Police Forces and external organisations.

 Members of the team have also gained a number of additional dive related qualifications.
 Two members of the team have completed the Association of Diving Contractors (ADC) Air Supervisors course at the Underwater Centre in Fort William, Scotland, and two are qualified ‘Diver Medic’ trained, accredited by the Diving Medical Advisory Committee (DMAC).
 Eight Senior Officers have attended a two day Diving Contractors course facilitated by the Underwater Centre Fort William.